Mikael-Nilsson/NeARandFAR/NeARandFARFrontEnd/README.md

 # NeARandFAR
-Trying out AR with A-Frame
+Trying out AR with A-Frame and Vue.
+It seems like there are problems using this on Firefox at the moment, but it seems to work reasonable well on Chrome.